Soap & Specialty Gifts

 How did you come up with your name and logo?

 My sister always adds "ies" to everything.
-Instead of saying socks, she calls them sockies.
+Instead of saying socks, she would call them sockies.
 When I started making soap, she automatically started calling them Soapies.
-I thought it was a cute name, but "Soapies" was already trademarked.
+I thought it was a cute name, but the name "Soapies" was already trademarked.
 My husband was the one who came up with the spelling "Soapeez."
 The domain was available and we went with it.
 My logo, color scheme (green, purple, and gold) and swirl was a work in progress until it felt right.
 Everything has been designed from scratch by me.

 What is the difference between your soap and the kind I can get in the store?